SpeedyWeather/SpeedyWeather.jl/docs/src/callbacks.md

 access anything from `progn`, `diagn` or `model`, although for a purely diagnostic callback this should be read-only.
-While you could change other model components like the land sea mask in `model.land_sea_mask` or orography etc. then you interfere with the simulation which is more advanced and will be discussed in [Intrusive callbacks](@ref)
+While you could change other model components like the land sea mask in `model.land_sea_mask` or orography etc. then you interfere with the simulation which is more advanced and will be discussed in Intrusive callbacks below.

 Lastly, we extend the `finish!` function which is called once after the last time step.
 This could be used, for example, to save the `maximum_surface_wind_speed` vector to